liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 ---
-title: An Introduction to Visual Paradigm
+title: "An Introduction to Visual Paradigm"
-abstract: There are many UML modeling tools on the market.
-In this article, I'd like to introduce the one I used in my daily work called Visual Paradigm.
+abstract: "There are many UML modeling tools on the market.
+In this article, I'd like to introduce the one I used in my daily work called Visual Paradigm."
 ---

 # {{ page.title }}